Confession Of A K-Series Serial-Watcher!

 It might sound funny, but I learnt a lot of business terms, artists, art, architecture, politics, work system, crisis management, sports, and not to forget the wellness tips.
 I usually choose series based on the unique story more, maybe that also lies behind the influence it had on me.
 It makes me wonder at the way they plan to promote their language and culture strategically using those shows.

 They have more to say.
-I meant the Korean writers.
+I meant the Korean writers, which is mostly women.

 Who should we blame, not all the actors and actress who we see in movies have studied acting or have natural acting skill, not all the actors or actresses know the language or culture of the story they are portraying, not everything is about the story, because everything and everyone is about looks, skin colour and popularity.
 Saddest part is even people who watch movies also set their standards low.
 It is suffocating to look at the plight of Tamil movies at times.
 Sometimes, Malayalam movies are way better at delivering different stories.